Install Linux Mint Debian Edition (LMDE 7) in Expert Mode

 - Target device is

-architecture - System use UEFI to boot with GRUB as bootloader
+64-bitarchitecture - System use UEFI to boot with GRUB as bootloader

 - LMDE is the sole OS on a single disk (example: sda)

-- Network access during install uses a LMDE supported wired interface
+- Network access during install uses a (LMDE supported) wired interface

 - In lieu of creating a separate